topquark22/Thermo55/README.md

 If operating in Transmitter or Standalone mode, connect GND. +5V, CS, CLK and DO to the Adafruit thermocouple breakout board.
 Note that the [MAX31855](./MAX31855.md) chip itself is a 3.3V device, but the breakout board has its own 3.3V regulator.
 The 3.3V (3Vo) output from the breakout board can be left unconnected.

-### Display pushbutton

 Connect D5 to GND via a normally-open pushbutton switch.
-For debouncing, also connect D5 to ground via a 100nF (0.1µF) ceramic capacitor.
+For debouncing, also connect D5 to GND via a 100nF (0.1µF) ceramic capacitor.

 ### Standalone